Posted in Living this Life

 Draw near, my friend!.
 Gaze in His eyes.
 Don’t look away – keep at it until you see your reflection in there… see who He is and who He made you to be.
 Only then is our reflection true, trustworthy, and sure.
 Only then do the voices from within and without that taunt us start to fade and become irrelevant.
 Only then do our feet find a firm foundation, and we can truly align our identity with the one our Creator designed us to be.

 This brings peace.
 The kind that doesn’t get rocked by our circumstances.
-That sweet cheerleader had no idea the road whe was putting me on back in 1989, and today I am grateful for the label she put on me – for it made me draw closer to my Creator.
+That sweet cheerleader had no idea the road she was putting me on back in 1989, and today I am grateful for the label she put on me – for it made me draw closer to my Creator to discover who He truly made me to be.
 I kind of like how Dr. Seuss puts it: “today you are you, that is truer than true.
 There is no one alive who is youer than you!”

 1. Ephesians 2:10 ↩︎